PetWalsh007/dev001/README.md

 git clone {name of repo}
 ```

-* After Making Changes and Saving
+* After Making Changes and saving
 ```bash
 git add . # This will add the whole directory git add {filename} # This will add the speciifc filename